khasbin/todo-app/README.md

-#  django powered todo app
+#  django powered todo app and its API